 - Figure out what drives people: Observe their behavior (what do they do first?), their speech (do they use a lot of details

-and concepts?), their emotion (what are their hot buttons?), their values (are they driven by money, integrity, recognition?).
+and concepts?), their emotion (what are their hot buttons?), their values (are they driven by money,

 - Turn off your judgment program: You only need to know what motivates them, not agree with it.

-- Be able to speak people’s language at their level: This demonstrates respect for them and allows them to communicate freely.
+- Be able to speak people’s language at their level: This demonstrates respect for them and allows them

 - Bring others into your world: Explain your thinking and your perspective.
-Tell the things that interest and motivate you.
+Tell the things that interest

 - Know a little about others: Learn three non-work-related things about them, such as their family, their hobbies, their home.